Please scroll down to get to the study materials.

 Direction virtually denotes management in action.
 Direction means the issuance of orders and leading and motivating subordinates.
-It clearly predicts that directing is a part of managerial function and process in which senior issues orders, gives instructions, provides leadership, guides and supervises subordinates performance, motivates them to develop confidence and zeal.
+It clearly predicts that directing is a part of managerial function and process in which senior issues orders, gives instructions, provides leadership, guides and supervises subordinate performance, motivates them to develop confidence and zeal.
 He also communicates with the subordinates effectively.
 Without direction, nothing can be accomplished.
 Direction can be also defined in terms of instruction, supervision, motivation, leadership, and communication.

 It includes making assignments, corresponding procedures, seeing that mistakes are corrected, providing on the job instruction and of course, issuing orders.

 Besides, these elements relating to direction may be as follows: